TrailerApp/Trailer-Public/README.md

 ### 4.1.1.
 How to create a new recording?

-With Trailer recording is easy!
-For now, there are two options for recording in Trailer: You can record your IOS device screen or Mac screen.
+With Trailer recording is easy; You can record your iOS device screen or Mac screen.

 Let us guide you through process of recording:

-**1. IOS device screen recording**
+**1. iOS device screen recording**

-- If you want to record your IOS device you'll need to **plug it in Mac** where you use Trailer.
+- If you want to record your iOS device you'll need to **plug it in your Mac** where you are running Trailer.
 Device should be plugged into one of the USB ports on your Mac.
-You will have to approve on your IOS device that your Mac is trusted.
+You will have to approve on your iOS device that your Mac is trusted.
-- After you've successfully pluged your IOS device into Mac, you're ready to **start recording your screen**, including camera.
+- After you've successfully pluged your iOS device into Mac, you're ready to **start recording your screen**, including camera.
 - **Select a device** under "select a device" option and you will see screen from your device in the video placeholder.
-- To **start recording** simply press record button which will automatically start capturing screen from your IOS device.
+- To **start recording** simply press record button which will automatically start capturing screen from your iOS device.
 - To **stop recording**, press the stop icon in the main recording window.
-- Give a name to your recording, press **save** and new recording is saved to your record library.
+- Give a name to your recording, press **save** and a new recording will be saved to your record library.
 - If you're not satisfied with your recording, press stop and discard recording. (*This will delete your recording and you won't be able to recover it!*)

 **2. Mac screen recording**